weizhouUMICH/SAIGE/README.md

 to run the 2 steps.

+### For gene-based tests, categotical variance ratios (--isCateVarianceRatio=TRUE) and sparse GRM (IsSparseKin=TRUE) are used.
+In step 1, sparse GRM and sparse Sigma will be generated.
+In step 2, sparse Sigma will be used as an input.
+Pvalue is for p value from SKAT-O test.
+The very last two columns are Pvalue_Burden and Pvalue_SKAT.

 The R package optparse is required to run this script

 ## Input files

 ### Step 1: Genotype file (for contructing the genetic relationship matrix)

-You can use *plinkFile* to specify the genotype file.
+*plinkFile* is used to specify the genotype file.

 SAIGE takes the PLINK binary file for the genotypes and assumes the file prefix is the same one for .bed, .bim. and .fam

 ### Step 1: Phenotype file
-You can use *phenoFile* to sepcify the phenotype file, use *phenoCol* to specify the column name for the phentoype (e.g. y), use *sampleIDColinphenoFile* to specify the column name for the sample ids (e.g. IID), use *covarColList* to specify the column names for covariates (e.g. c("x1","x2"))
+*phenoFile* is used to sepcify the phenotype file, use *phenoCol* to specify the column name for the phentoype (e.g. y), use *sampleIDColinphenoFile* to specify the column name for the sample ids (e.g. IID), use *covarColList* to specify the column names for covariates (e.g. c("x1","x2"))

 *Note: Current version of SAIGE does not support categorical covariates that have more than two categories*